Nue 1.0 (Beta) — A web framework for UX developers

 10 lines of code are easier to maintain than 100 lines of code

-Nue helps you build professional websites with the same amount of CSS as you can find on a typical normalization library or Tailwind's "preflight" CSS.
+Nue helps you build professional websites with the same amount of CSS as you can find on a typical normalization library or Tailwind's preflight CSS.

 New website and documentation